kokush-v/incode/README.md

 ## Introduction

 This project is a test project for Incode.
 It includes an application for task management similar to Trello.
 The frontend is built with React.js, and the backend uses Nest.js.
-MySQL is used as the database.
+MongoDB is used as the database.

 ## Usage and Installation